Reach Out Today

 Mixing Muscle Relaxers and Alcohol

 Mixing drugs and alcohol is not smart.
 Taking muscle relaxers and alcohol together is generally not a good idea, either.
 Both substances have sedative effects, meaning combining them amplifies the depressant effects of each.
 This can greatly increase a person’s chances of respiratory depression, unconsciousness, or even death via overdose.
+Alcohol use is often associated with prescription drug misuse, and problematic alcohol use can increase the risk of addiction.

 Taking muscle relaxers with alcohol is an example of what is referred to medically as polysubstance use.

-Polysubstance use is the simultaneous use of multiple substances.
-For most people, this means mixing drugs with alcohol to achieve a greater high.
 The health risks of polysubstance can be significant, including increased potential for addiction, dangerous drug interactions, and overdose.

 Polysubstance use also complicates the process of diagnosis and treatment.
 The combined effects of multiple substances can make it challenging to determine the specific substance responsible for an individual’s symptoms or to develop an appropriate treatment plan.